greentracery/ChartBuilder/README.md

 ## Samples

-Sample datasets and ChartBuilder usage see in test.py
+Sample datasets and ChartBuilder usage see also in [sample.py](https://github.com/greentracery/ChartBuilder/blob/main/sample.py)